blackicon-eth/social-capital-frame/README.md

-# Social Capital Rank Podium Frame
+# Social Capital Frame

-A Farcaster frame that shows data related to the Farcaster Social Capital Rank
+A Farcaster frame that shows data related to the Farcaster Social Capital

 # Frame routes